A Guide to Selecting Bowls

 The trouble is, much of this advice—though well intentioned—doesn’t quite hold up.
 So let’s take a closer look at what’s really going on.

-Myth buster 1: “Use the heaviest bowl you can”
+Myth buster 1: “Heavier is better – use the heaviest bowls you can ”

 It can certainly look that way.
-A heavier bowl often seems to keep going while a lighter one slows down sooner.
+A heavier bowl often seems to keep going at the end of its run, creeping forward and taking much longer to come to a stop.

-But appearances can be deceptive.
+But appearances are deceptive.

 Myth buster 3: “Density affects how far a bowl runs”

-If you compare bowls of the same weight, density makes no real difference to how far they travel.
+If you compare bowls of the same weight, density makes no meaningful difference to how far they travel.
 A 2lb 8oz bowl will behave much the same whether it’s low, standard, or high density.
 The main difference is size.

-Where density does matter is when you’re thinking about fit.
-Bowls of the same size can come in different weights depending on their density.
+Where density does matter is when you’re thinking about what size of bowl fits your hand best.
+Bowls of the same size come in different weights depending on their density.
 That means you can find a bowl that fits your hand well to give a secure grip (See Myth buster 4), then choose a density that gives you the optimum weight.
-(See Myth buster 1)
+(See Myth buster 1).
+It’s a useful way to fine-tune your choice—getting both comfort and performance.

 That’s a start—but it’s not the full picture.